ProgrammerJames/go/gridcl/README.md

 - Provide a standalone client environment for using the css grid layout for cross-platform applications.
 - Simplicity (it must be both easy and farmiliar to use)
+- Consistancy (it must follow the specifications of the grid layout)
 - Small Footprint (this means small package sizes and effient code)